gradesta/gradesta/CONTRIBUTING.md

  - `aging_cellar` - Fully tested and documented code that has not yet been set in stone
  - `finished` - Fully tested and documented code who's functionality has stood the test of time and is set in stone
  - `archive` - Old finished code that is no longer used
- - `archive_public` - Old finished code that is publicly interfaced but who's use is not recommended
+ - `public_archive` - Old finished code that is publicly interfaced but who's use is not recommended
  - `blackhole` - Directory with issues
  - `recall_log.md`- list of security and critical error recalls against finished code